jopasc/misdi-r-datavis/README.md

 ![](winners_plot.png)
 ## Final Project
 ### Stacked Area Chart
-A plot to show how Bechdel Scoring for IMDB movies develoed voer time from 1906 until 2020
+A plot to show how Bechdel Scoring for IMDB movies developed over time from 1906 until 2020
 ![](stacked_plot.png)
 ### Twist on Heatmap
-Bechdel Score and Movie Rating for Selected Countries
+Bechdel Score and Movie Rating for Selected Countries from 1960s
 ![](heatmap_plot.png)